cuga-rajal/supercar_plus/README.md

-With the car still at placed with angle x=y=z=0, open the Edit window on the ramp and copy it's x,y,z angle into the setting "ramprot" (you can use the "C" button to the right of the Amgle section to copy.)
+With the car still at placed with angle x=y=z=0, open the Edit window on the ramp and copy it's x,y,z angle into the setting "ramprot" (you can use the "C" button to the right of the Angle section to copy.)
 These are angles in degrees.

-There is also a setting "key\_prim" setting which is the prim number on your object that will store the UUID of the rezzed ramp i it's Description field.
-The script does this automatically so choose a prim that doesn't require anything important there.
-Don't use the root prim or any of the wheel prims since those have reserved use of the Description field.
-Any other prims on the vehicle will be ok.
-This is required to prevent stray ramps to be remain rezzed in the regions after sim restarts or sim upgrades, which may cause the script to lose it's state.
+That's it!
+You can delete the ramp you were using to calculate the settings.
+Try driving the car and testing the ramp deployment.

 -----